Diabrotica speciosa

 Diabrotica speciosa, also known as the cucurbit beetle and in Spanish as vaquita de San Antonio (this common name is also given to many ladybugs) is an insect pest native to South America.
 Its larvae feed on the roots of crops.
-The cucurbit beetle (Diabrotica speciosa) is also known to transmit several viruses such as comoviruses and different mosaic viruses.
-Diabrotica speciosa (D. speciosa) is native to South America and is now distributed in Central America and other global areas.
+The cucurbit beetle is also known to transmit several viruses such as comoviruses and different mosaic viruses.
+This is native to South America and is now distributed in Central America and other global areas.

 Common names include the Cucurbit Beetle and San Antonio beetle.
 Their native land is South America in countries such as Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Paraguay, Peru, Uruguay and Venezuela.
 Their current distribution is in Central America including countries such as Costa Rica, Mexico, and Panama.
 There are no known location or year of first introduction of D. speciosa to new habitats.

 Distribution

 D. speciosa can move locally by adult flight, and by movement of eggs, larvae or pupae in soil contaminating vehicles or farm machinery.
 For long-distance spread, adults could be present on host plants for planting, but these are not of the kind normally moved in international trade, and the active adults will not necessarily remain on their hosts.
 Larvae could be associated with ground crops like groundnuts or potatoes, and the underground parts of maize, wheat or soybean because they are unlikely to be moved.
 It also is not likely that the larval hosts would be traded as plants with soil.